qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/getting_started.rst

 .. index:: Debian, Ubuntu

-At this point, we will give a short and simple installation how-to for a minimal working configuration on Debian based systems.
+We will give a short and simple installation how-to for a minimal working configuration on Debian based systems (including Ubuntu and derivatives).
 However, many other distributions and OSs provide packages for QGIS Server.

 Requirements and steps to add official QGIS repositories to install current QGIS Server on a Debian based system are